AdobeDocs/campaign-standard.en/help/developing/using/step-5--update-the-database-structure.md

    >
    >You can stop the Re-draft process by clicking the **Cancel re-draft** button.
 This action will revert the resource's status back to its original one.

-## Publishing a resource with API extension
+## Publishing a resource with API extension {#publishing-a-resource-with-api-extension}

 When you extend the custom resources **Profiles** or **Services**, you can perform an update of the Profiles and Services API to integrate the fields declared in the custom resources extension.